This is the page for Transition Bollington – local grassroots sustainability

 Inspired by Incredible Edible schemes in towns such as Todmorden and Totnes, Transition Bollington are looking to plant up otherwise non-productive areas across the town with edibles – fruiting trees/shrubs, herbs, vegetables etc – that provide free food for the community whilst enabling children to learn where food comes from and the importance of pollinators in the food chain, and creating an additional benefit of bee-friendly corridors.
 Everyone is encouraged to help maintain and water the community garden plots, and in return they are welcome to take a little of the produce.

 The group are currently working on a plot at the Town Hall to be ‘festival ready’ by May 2019.
-Volunteers & plant donations are welcome for this and other planting initiatives.
+Volunteers and plant donations are welcome for this and other planting initiatives.

 ACTION ON PLASTICS

 the initiative to reduce single-use plastics across Bollington